Bolette Sutermeister Petri: Biography

 Petri Sutermeister was born in October 1920 in Kriens, Switzerland.
 Her mother was Danish and her father was the owner of a pasta producer in Lucerne; she spent her first eight years of life in the ″villa Bleiche″ in Kriens; then she lived with her family in Lucerne; In 1935 she moved with her mother after her divorce to Copenhagen.
 At sixteen, she first traveled to Spitsbergen.

 She worked as a translator in Copenhagen and made archeological studies and expeditions to Greenland, Lapland and Spitsbergen.
-In Longyearbyen, she created in the former coal mine of John Munroe Longyear a museum ″with facts about Svalbard″.
+In Longyearbyen, she created in the former coal mine of John Munro Longyear a museum ″with facts about Svalbard″.
 Until 1992, she spent each summer, from May to September in Spitsbergen.

 Petri Sutermeister's books consist of stories that usually contain a trip /travel, for example, in a train or on a plane, containing and focus on landscape descriptions.
 Her most famous work is Eisblumen: Encounters on Spitsbergen.
 She died in 2018 at the age of 97.